QuantEcon/lecture-source-jl/rst_files/wald_friedman.rst

 Let's code this problem up and solve it.

-We implement the cost functions for each choice considered in the Bellman equation :eq:`new3`.
-First consider the cost associated to accepting either distribution and compare the minimum of the two to the expected benefit of drawing again.
-Drawing again will only be worthwhile if the expected marginal benefit of learning from an additional draw is greater than the explicit cost.
+We implement the cost functions for each choice considered in the Bellman equation :eq:`new3`

+First, consider the cost associated to accepting either distribution and compare the minimum of the two to the expected benefit of drawing again

+Drawing again will only be worthwhile if the expected marginal benefit of learning from an additional draw is greater than the explicit cost

-For every belief :math:`p`, we can compute the difference between accepting a distribution and choosing to draw again.
-The solution :math:`\alpha` and :math:`\beta` occurs when the difference between the cost of drawing again and accepting a distribution are zero (i.e., the agent is indifferent).
-We can use any roots finding algorithm to solve for the solutions in the interval [0, 1].
-Lastly, verify which indifference points correspond to the definition.
+For every belief :math:`p`, we can compute the difference between accepting a distribution and choosing to draw again

+The solution :math:`\alpha`, :math:`\beta` occurs at indifference points

+Define the cost function be the minimum of the pairwise differences in cost among the choices

+Then we can find the indifference points when the cost function is zero

+We can use any roots finding algorithm to solve for the solutions in the interval [0, 1]

+Lastly, verify which indifference points correspond to the definition of a permanent transition between the accept and reject space for each choice

 Here's the code